South East Europe Media Organisation: Membership

+Member states

 History

 SEEMO was founded in October 2000 in Zagreb, Croatia, by a group of leading editors-in-chief, media executives and professors of journalism and communications from Southeast Europe, in the presence of representatives of international institutions.
 SEEMO was part of the International Press Institute (IPI) from 2000 to 2015; since 2016 it has worked independently.

 The Secretary General of SEEMO, who initiated the founding, is since 2000 Oliver Vujovic, a former journalist and expert in public relations, political relations and business in South, East and Central Europe.

 Activities

 One of SEEMO's main activities is protecting press freedom by helping journalists and media outlets in South East Europe.
-Over 60 per cent of SEEMO's press releases and letters of protest to governmental and other officials have had positive results in the past.
-Every SEEMO protest is distributed to leading regional and international media, national and international governmental and non-governmental organisations, politicians, and also public persons and institutions.
+Over 60 percent of SEEMO's press releases and letters of protest to governmental and other officials have had positive results in the past.
+Every SEEMO protest is distributed to leading regional and international media, national and international governmental and non-governmental organisations, politicians, and public persons and institutions.

 In the past, SEEMO has provided direct help to journalists in the region by giving them technical equipment and other assistance.
 SEEMO also provided the necessary aid to journalists, who received death threats.

 SEEMO has over 1650 editors-in-chief, media executives and leading journalists from South East Europe as individual members, and over 100 media outlets and institutions as corporate members.